KillianLynch/local-lab-dev/19c cloud world/adb-provision/adb-provision.md

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
-In this lab, you will provision a new ATP instance.
+This lab provides a step-by-step guide to help you get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
+In this lab, you will learn how to provision a new ATP instance.

 **Note:** While this lab uses ATP, the steps are the same for creating an ADW database.

 Estimated Time: 5 minutes